-In 2019 he will conduct Rossini’s il Barbiere di Siviglia at Ringsakeroperaen in Norway.
+In 2019 he conducted Rossini’s il Barbiere di Siviglia at Ringsakeroperaen in Norway.

-In 2018 he conducted the performances of a new opera by Gisle Kverndokk at the Norwegian Opera House.
+In 2018 he conducted a new opera by Gisle Kverndokk at the Norwegian Opera House.
 The production was awarded the Norwegian critic’s prize for the musical performance of the year.
 In 2018 he also had his third engagement with the Oslo Philharmonic Orchestra.

 He has conducted productions of Mozart’s The Wedding of Figaro and Ravel’s L’enfant et les sortilèges, and has been assisting on productions like Strauss’ Die Fledermaus and Puccini’s Tosca.
 He was assistant conductor at The Royal Danish Theatre with Giuliano Carella on their production of Puccini’s Madama Butterfly, and he has been conducting a wide range of opera excerpts.